yop-dev/tb-cough-detection/README.md

 ## Acknowledgments

-- The MobileNetV4 implementation is based on the [TIMM library](https://github.com/rwightman/pytorch-image-models)
+- The MobileNetV4 implementation is directly from the [TIMM library](https://github.com/rwightman/pytorch-image-models) by Ross Wightman and contributors
-- The Res2TSM module is inspired by the Temporal Shift Module and Res2Net architectures
+- The Res2TSM module is inspired by the [Temporal Shift Module](https://github.com/mit-han-lab/temporal-shift-module) by MIT HAN Lab and the [Res2Net](https://github.com/gasvn/Res2Net) architecture by Shang-Hua Gao et al.
+- The model was trained using the [CODA TB Dream Challenge dataset](https://www.synapse.org/#!Synapse:syn26133770) provided by Synapse
+- We thank the original authors of these architectures and libraries, as well as Synapse for providing the dataset for research purposes
 - Thanks to all contributors who have helped improve this project

 ## Contact